WSTG - Latest

 To address these issues, it is necessary to perform web application discovery.

-- Enumerate the applications within scope that exist on a web server.
+- Enumerate the applications within the scope that exist on a web server.

 How to Test